rubys/bootstrap/bylaws.md

 to vote thereon who have not consented in writing.
-An electronic transmission consenting to an action to be taken and transmitted by a Member or by a person or persons authorized to act for a Member or proxyholder, shall be deemed to be written, signed and dated for the purposes of this Section, provided that any such electronic transmission sets forth or is delivered with information from which the JS Foundation can determine (a) that the electronic transmission was transmitted by the Member or by a person or persons authorized to act for the Member and (b) the date on which such Member or authorized person or persons transmitted such electronic transmission.
+An electronic transmission consenting to an action to be taken and transmitted by a Member or by a person or persons authorized to act for a Member or proxyholder, shall be deemed to be written, signed and dated for the purposes of this Section, provided that any such electronic transmission sets forth or is delivered with information from which the $FOUNDATION can determine (a) that the electronic transmission was transmitted by the Member or by a person or persons authorized to act for the Member and (b) the date on which such Member or authorized person or persons transmitted such electronic transmission.
 The date on which such electronic transmission is transmitted shall be deemed to be the date on which such consent was signed.
-Consents given by electronic transmission (i) may be delivered by electronic transmission to the principal place of business of the JS Foundation or to an Officer or agent of the JS Foundation having custody of the book in which actions of Members without a meeting are recorded, need not be reproduced in paper form, and may be maintained in electronic form as long as they are capable of being readily reproduced in paper form, and (ii) may be otherwise delivered to the principal place of business of the JS Foundation or to an Officer or agent of the
+Consents given by electronic transmission (i) may be delivered by electronic transmission to the principal place of business of the $FOUNDATION or to an Officer or agent of the $FOUNDATION having custody of the book in which actions of
+Members without a meeting are recorded, need not be reproduced in paper form, and may be maintained in electronic form as long as they are capable of being readily reproduced in paper form, and (ii) may be otherwise delivered to the principal place of business of the $FOUNDATION or to an Officer or agent of the

-JS Foundation having custody of the book in which actions of Members without a meeting are recorded if, to the extent and in the manner provided by resolution of the Board.
+$FOUNDATION having custody of the book in which actions of Members without a meeting are recorded if, to the extent and in the manner provided by resolution of the Board.

 Any copy, facsimile or other reliable reproduction of a consent in writing may be substituted or used in lieu